Broken River Prize

 - You can include previously published poems; however, we would prefer that at least a third be unpublished.

-- We accept simultaneous submissions but will require all finalists to withdraw their manuscripts upon notification.
-Also, please let us know if a submission has been accepted elsewhere.
+- We accept simultaneous submissions but please let us know if a submission has been accepted elsewhere.

 - All work should be attached in a single .docx or PDF file, and your email must include a third-person bio.

 - Please do not submit manuscripts that contain images, artwork, and/or erasure or found poetry.

 - The winner will receive ten (10) copies of the published book as well as the $250 prize money.